hkkkkq/scan2pay/README.md

 # Scan2Pay

-Scan2Pay is a simple and fast payment gateway for wechat and alipay, only support qr code / image scan, written by php.
+Scan2Pay is a simple and fast payment gateway for wechat and alipay, only support qr code / image scan, written in php.

 ## Features